sammaule/odin-project-foundations/README.md

+# Odin Project Exercises

-Exercises from the Foundations Course of the Odin Project
+This repo contains exercises from the Foundations and Full Stack JavaScript courses from the Odin Project.